dNop90/Autolink/README.md

     - A logged-in user should be able to look up dealers and see their inventory and also be able to search and filter for specific vehicles they are looking for.
     - Users can message dealers in real-time.
     - Users can Leave reviews for vehicles.
+    - Users can apply to be a dealer

 - Dealer
     - Dealers will require some approval for their account